dancrumb/infer-license/README.md

 Instead, the license is embedded in the README or in a LICENSE file.

-This is fine for humans, but not so greate for computers.
+This is fine for humans, but not so great for computers.

 This module can infer the appropriate license when fed the contents of a relevant file and return the appropriate SPDX identifier.